bcattle/twitarian/README.md

 permission to access Twitter on your behalf.
 This is mainly so it can pull a list of people who have mentioned you - users are only able to see their *own* mentions.

-The way you do this is by visiting a page on `twitter.com` and authorizing the app to access your tweets.
+The way you do this is by visiting a page on [twitter.com](http://twitter.com/) and authorizing the app to access your tweets.

+> IMPORTANT: The account you authorize with Twitter *must be the same account* you enter into Twitarian when it asks for your username.
+Otherwise the app won't know on whose behalf it should be working!

 The app should also open a web browser with this screen: